BritishPandaChick/subscription-calculator/README.md

-# Subscription Calculator
+# Subscription Calculator Website
-Challenge project from Skillcrush 102.
-Subscription Calculator website.
+Challenge project from Skillcrush 102

+## Tech Stack
+- HTML
+- CSS
+- JavaScript

 ## Instructions
-Clone this repo or download the zip file.
-Open index.html file in your browser.
-Choose your subscription type and duration to see your message.
+1. Clone this repo or download the zip file.
+2, Open index.html file in your browser.
+3. Choose your subscription type and duration to see your message.

-## Contributions
-This website is based on a desing created by Skillcrush.
-Therefore I will not be accepting any pull requests.

 ## Acknowledgements
 * Skillcrush